aurorasmiles/WorldGuardDocs/source/install.rst

 WorldGuard can be `downloaded from the Bukkit dev site <http://dev.bukkit.org/bukkit-plugins/worldguard/>`_.

-1. If you downloaded WorldGuard as a ZIP file, extract it to find "WorldGuard.jar" inside.
-Otherwise, you should already have a .jar file.
-2. In your server folder, create a "plugins" folder if one does not yet exist.
+1. In your server folder, create a "plugins" folder if one does not yet exist.
-3. Copy the WorldGuard .jar file into the plugins folder.
+2. Copy the WorldGuard .jar file into the plugins folder.
+(Make sure you get WorldEdit as well!)
-4. Start your server.
+3. Start your server.

 Check your server log for errors.
-If you encounter errors, see the :doc:`troubleshooting <troubleshooting/index>` page.
+If you encounter errors, see the :doc:`FAQ <faq>` page.